 Hi there!
 Thanks for checking out Sustainable Baby Steps!

-We are Justin and Tara Wagner, founders and creators of Sustainable Baby Steps, where we are dedicated to guiding you to go green, save (or make) money sustainably, and live healthy... without stress, without wasting time or energy, and without overwhelming yourself with information.
+We are Justin and Tara Wagner, founders and creators of Sustainable Baby Steps, where we are dedicated to guiding you to go green, live simply and abundantly, and be healthy...without stress, overwhelm, or wasting a lot of time, energy, or money.

 I (Tara) am the one who does much of the writing here and I'm almost as crunchy as they come.
 I'm pretty sure I learned it from my mother; she had a compost pile and used cloth grocery bags before it was hip.
 She was my role model for simple and frugal living.